tikal86/tikal86.github.io/_posts/2021-09-12-starting-with-elm.md

 [Success](/images/electron-elm-success.png)

 #### Upgrading elm 0.19
 It also uses Elm 0.18, but the conversion was again easily done.
 The hardest part was choosing which function to use from 'Browser'.
-The elm guide has a page for it that explaains the differences.
+The elm guide has a page for it that explains the differences.
 For now Browser.element is enough and works.

 But as before it did not show the elm part.
 The error was: